ro468/RAG/SimpleRag_Llama2_with_llamaIndex_project.md

 - **query**: A method to submit a query to the index and receive a response based on the indexed documents.

 ---
-By following these steps, you can create a Q&A system based on the "Attention is All You Need" paper using state-of-the-art NLP models and tools.
+By following these steps, we can create a Q&A system based on the "Attention is All You Need" paper using state-of-the-art NLP models and tools.
 This system leverages advanced language models, efficient indexing, and embedding techniques to provide accurate and relevant answers to user queries.